 The Importance of Finding Support

-I live in Tumbler Ridge, and I find that the resources here are better and more personal than if I was in a big city like Vancouver.
+I live in a small town, and I find that the resources here are better and more personal than if I was in a big city.
 Even though I don’t have actual family here, the school and the healthcare system has been like a second family.
 This really played a large role in helping me feel that I’ve been taken care of and supported.
 My fellow colleagues from the school I taught at would reach out to me on a regular basis to make sure that I was ok.

 The health care system was also amazing.
 I have a family doctor who knows my history and all of my medical data is in the computer system.
 They know if I’ve been to see a specialist and what prescriptions I’m on.
 They’ve also done referrals for me to see a psychiatrist and a counsellor so I don’t have to pay for therapy.
 My counsellor recommended that I participate in a free Dialectical Behaviour Therapy group at the mental health unit.
 We met once a week for 6 months, and I found it so helpful.